SachaMorard/swapper/README.md

 # Swapper

-Swapper is a simple way to deploy containers, on your existing infrastructure, and swap their version on the fly without any interruption.
+Swapper is a simple solution to run containers, on your existing infrastructure, and swap their version on the fly without any interruption.

+Swapper is fast, distributed, and **SIMPLE**!

 2 kind of swapper exist:
 - masters: those who store and share the configuration files